MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-visual-elements-for-reports.md

 It's important to note that the dotted boundary *only* shows up when editing your report and does *not* appear for people who are viewing your published report, such as when it's viewed in the **Power BI service**.

 > [!NOTE]
-> If you use dark-colored backgrounds for wallpaper and set text color to white or very light, be mindful that the **Export to PDF** feature does not include wallpaper, so any exports with white fonts will be nearly invisible in the exported PDF file.
+> If you use dark-colored backgrounds for wallpaper and set text color to white or very light, be mindful that the **Export to PDF** feature doesn't include wallpaper, so any exports with white fonts will be nearly invisible in the exported PDF file.
 For more information, see [export to PDF](../consumer/end-user-pdf.md).

-## Use improved visual headers in Power BI reports
+## Using improved visual headers in Power BI reports

 The headers for visuals in reports have been significantly improved.
 The primary improvements are that the header has been detached from the visual, so its position can be adjusted based on your preference of layout and positioning.
 The header now appears within the visual itself instead of floating above it.